Illinois Car Accident Evidence Guide: What to Keep and What Disappears Fast

 Evidence After a Car Accident in Illinois: What to Save and Why It Matters

-After a crash, it’s normal to think, “My car is damaged and I’m hurt.
+After an Illinois car accident, the evidence that matters most is usually the scene photos, the police report, and your medical records.
+It’s normal to think, “My car is damaged and I’m hurt.
 The other driver should pay.”

 Sometimes that’s true.
 But insurance companies don’t pay because something feels obvious.
 They pay when the proof is clear.